albertobelloni/UMDNTuple/UMDNTuple/README.md

-#Setup for 2016 and 2017 data analysis
+# Setup for 2016 and 2017 data analysis

-This configuration is harmonized for the latest version of 94X miniAOD dataset for 2016 and 2017
+This configuration is harmonized for the latest version of 94X miniAOD dataset for 2016 and 2017 Current architecture: SL6 gcc630
+2018 remains separate as it uses 102X

 ## Setup CMSSW
 ```